Seneca Wallace: Episcopal School of Dallas

 From 2017 to 2021 Seneca coached at the Episcopal School of Dallas as an assistant coach.

 Dallas Cowboys

 Wallace joined the Dallas Cowboys staff in 2020 as a camp assistant working with the quarterbacks.

 John Paul II High School

 In 2022, Wallace was an assistant coach for John Paul II High School.

+St. Louis Battlehawks

+On February 19, 2025, Wallace was hired to serve as the quarterbacks coach for the St. Louis Battlehawks of the United Football League.

 Post-career

 In the summer of 2018, Wallace was the quarterback for Godspeed, a flag football team made of former professional American football players that participated in the American Flag Football League (AFFL).
 The team were crowned the champions of participating pro teams but lost in the final match to the amateur champion team.